 Fullerton was born in Arkansas before his family moved to the Golden State town that bore their surname.
 In the late ’40s, he was doing radio repair and driving a truck for a moving company during the day, then playing in a band on weekends.
 He also attended Fullerton Junior College to keep up with changes in the electronics industry.

-Fullerton first met Leo Fender in a park where musicians played; Fender provided sound systems for bands, and George began helping Leo at such concerts.
+Fullerton first met Leo Fender in a park where musicians played; Fender provided sound systems for bands, and George began helping Leo at concerts.

 “Leo had a radio repair shop, and I used to buy records from him,” Fullerton told Vintage Guitar in 1991.
 “One day he showed me a small electric guitar that he and Doc Kaufmann made, and I got to play it with my band.”